bv777/GmailSignatureTemplate/README.md

 The template uses HTML tables to avoid any lost formatting when pasting into the gmail settings box.

-For easy image hosting on HTML try [https://www.labnol.org/internet/embed-google-photos-in-website/29194/](Digital Inspiration)
+For easy image hosting on HTML try [Digital Inspiration](https://www.labnol.org/internet/embed-google-photos-in-website/29194/)

 ## Preview
 ![](signature_preview.png)